zenstackhq/zenstack-docs/blog/prisma-auth/index.md

 ### Soft Deletion

 Soft delete is a widely used practice.
-Instead of physically deleting entities, a special deleted field is set to true to mark it as (logically) deleted.
+Instead of physically deleting entities, a special `deleted` field is set to true to mark it as (logically) deleted.

 It helps in two ways:
-- It's easier to recover data in case of accidental deletion
+- It's easier to recover data in case of accidental deletion.
-- The deleted entities may still be useful for purposes like analytics
+- The deleted entities may still be useful for purposes like analytics.

 The challenge with soft delete is that you must consistently filter out the "deleted" rows in most cases, which is repetitive and error-prone.
 Although this is not an authorization problem, ZenStack's access policies can also be of great help here: